g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 Well, stating a relation of proportionality does not give us much.
 We still are not able to answer any questions.
 Is this virus dangerous?
 How contagious is it?
 Is it deadly?
 Are we all going to die?

 We are going to formulate a model using variables and parameters to quantify *how proportial* that relation is.
+Using our intuition, there are two parameters we will take into account.

 - *$\beta$*: *contact rate* or how many people an infected person comes into contact with in given time
 - *$\gamma$*: *recovery rate* or how many people recover in given time

-Using our intuition for the model's formulation, those are the two parameters we will take into account.
 The rate on which people are infected should grow the more contact they have to each other and should decay as they recover.
 In another words, the rate of change is *positively* proportional to $\beta$ (*contact rate*) and *negatively* proportional to $\gamma$ (*recovery rate*)

 Finally, we have our equation,